 In the state of Georgia, most cases can be submitted up to two years after the accident.
 Property damage claims, such as your damaged vehicle, can be submitted up to four years following the crash.
 Examples of accidents in this window under the Official Code of Georgia (O.C.G.A.) include personal injury claims.
 The two-year window for submitting a personal injury suit begins right after an accident, or you become aware of your injuries if they manifest later.
 However, this timeframe doesn’t apply to all lawsuits, depending on the cause of action and the damages you want to recover.

-Your claim must also be filed within two years if you are involved in a vehicle accident.
-However, if the person you’re filing on behalf of died in the accident, it then becomes a wrongful death suit.
-It will still generally follow the two-year limit deadline.
-There are some exceptions to the rule, such as a minor’s claim may be brought up to two years after the minor reaches the date of majority.
+If the person you’re filing on behalf of died in the accident, it then becomes a wrongful death suit, which will still generally follow the same two-year deadline to file, with the rights and order of eligible family members set out in O.C.G.A. § 51-4-2.
+There are some exceptions to the rule, such as a minor’s claim, which may be brought up to two years after the minor reaches the age of majority in some circumstances.

 Dog Bite Injuries

-Animal attack cases are considered another form of personal injury claims, meaning they also generally fall under the two-year statute of limitations in Georgia.
+Animal attack cases are considered another form of personal injury claim, meaning they also generally fall under the two-year statute of limitations in Georgia set by O.C.G.A. § 9-3-33.

 Assault and Battery Injuries

-If you were intentionally harmed by someone, you are generally able to file a personal injury claim under the two-year statute of limitations.
-In assault and battery cases, you may be able to sue the offender for compensation for your injuries and other negative effects they caused.
+If you were intentionally harmed by someone, you are generally able to file a personal injury claim under the same two-year statute of limitations in O.C.G.A. § 9-3-33.
+In assault and battery cases, you may be able to sue the offender for compensation for your injuries and other negative effects they caused, so long as the claim is brought within this two-year period.

 Wrongful Death

 Under the Georgia statute of limitations for personal injury cases, wrongful death cases can only be pursued within two years of the accident.
-According to state law § 51-4-2, the only people who can file a wrongful death claim on someone’s behalf are:
+According to state law O.C.G.A. § 51-4-2, only certain people can file a wrongful death claim on someone’s behalf.
+In order by priority they are:

-• The manager of the state, if there is no one else
+- The administrator of the estate or executor, if there is no one else.

 Slip and Fall Accidents

-Under Georgia code 9-3-33, your claim must be filed for your slip and fall case within two years.
-The clock starts running on your case to recover damages on the day of the accident and runs out exactly two years later.
+Under O.C.G.A. § 9-3-33, your slip and fall claim must be filed within two years.
+The clock starts on the day of the accident.

 Pedestrian Accidents

-If involved in a pedestrian accident, you usually have two years to file a claim unless an extenuating circumstance exists.
-Otherwise, failing to act in this time frame will result in losing your ability to receive compensation.
+If you were injured in a pedestrian accident, you generally have two years to file a claim.
+Failing to act within this window will result in losing your right to receive compensation, unless an exception applies.

-• Cases involving injuries from a manufacturer’s reckless or intentional disregard for property or life
+- Reckless or intentional disregard for property or life by the manufacturer.

-• Cases against a manufacturer for products that cause a birth defect or disease
+- Products that cause a birth defect or certain diseases.

-• Cases about a failure to warn of a latent danger arising from product usage
+- Failure to warn of a latent danger arising from product usage.

 Property Damage